 There is a lot of information on the internet about hip replacements but, in my experience, it is either fragmented or pretty superficial.

-Hip replacement discussion groups. hip replacement forum There are lots of these about and you'll find me on some of the Face Book ones.
+Hip replacement discussion groups.
+There are lots of these about and you'll find me on some of the Face Book ones.
 They offer good support but the advice given should be treated with caution.
-Forum members tend to be very knowledgeable about one type of procedure - the one they had and often forget that there are many other variables that need to be discussed for instance types of implants and fixation methods and the approach used.
-We have started our own Forum and you're very welcome to join that and ask questions or just monitor the discussions if you prefer.
+Forum members tend to be very knowledgeable about one type of procedure, the one they had, and often forget that there are many other variables that need to be discussed for instance types of implants and fixation methods and the approach used.

 Family and Friends.
 These can be great or awful!
 Quite often those close to us feel that their role is to free us from worry and so rather than listening and understanding our concerns they simply say that there's "nothing to worry about" or tell us not to do research into the procedure as it'll "only worry us more".
 This may work for some people but most people who ask questions about the process want answers not to be fobbed off my well-meaning friends.